BenjaminWatts/watts-wrong/chapters/15-flexibility-balancing-storage.md

 ## The Technical Challenge: Grid Flexibility

 Britain's electricity grid faces a fundamental challenge that has grown dramatically in recent years: the need for flexibility to balance supply and demand in real-time.
 As we've increased our reliance on intermittent renewable sources like wind and solar, the traditional model of matching generation to demand has become increasingly complex and expensive.
+We're also moving more of our heating from fossil fuels to electricity (mostly heatpumps), meaning in winter especially, our demand for electricity might start to grow dramatically (to date it hasn't).

 ## The Balancing Challenge

-Electricity cannot be stored easily at grid scale, meaning supply and demand must be balanced second-by-second.
+Unlike fossil fuels, electricity cannot be stored easilly, at not without other technologies and investment in big hydro dams and batteries.
+Grids are inflexible, supply and demand must be balanced second-by-second.
+The grid can only tolerate energy imbalances of about 1% - roughly 400-500MW in Britain's system - before automatic load-shedding kicks in to prevent cascading blackouts.
+When this balancing fails, the consequences can be severe: Iberia's grid collapse in April 2025, triggered by a combination of unexpected demand spikes and insufficient backup generation, left millions without power and demonstrated how quickly a modern electricity system can fail when the balance between supply and demand breaks down.

 This balancing act has become significantly more challenging as our energy mix has shifted from predictable fossil fuel plants to variable renewable sources.

 ### The Scale of the Problem

 In 2024, wind and solar now provide over 40% of Britain's electricity, up from less than 10% in 2010.
 This transformation has created new challenges:

 - **Wind variability**: Wind output can vary from near-zero to full capacity within hours
-- **Solar intermittency**: Solar generation drops to zero every evening and is reduced on cloudy days
+- **Solar intermittency**: Solar generation drops to zero every evening and is reduced on cloudy days (and winter!)
 - **Demand patterns**: Peak demand still occurs on winter evenings when renewable generation is typically low

 The result is a system that requires far more sophisticated balancing mechanisms than the simple "turn up the gas" approach that worked when fossil fuels dominated.